unimined/MultiVersion/software-engineering/srs.md

 ## User Needs
 The user needs to be able to wholly develop a multi-version program using the joint gradle project, tho class overrides in the subprojects for more messy code should be an option.
-Things like running the application could be handled by the subprojects, with remapping handled by a pre-run task to compile the code into the versioned code needed to run in the subproject.
+Things like running the application could be handled by the subprojects, with remapping handled by a pre-run task to compile the code into the versioned code needed to run in the subproject. or with a runtime library in dev.

 ## Assumptions and Dependencies
 The user will have a basic understanding of gradle and java.